-Arsenal Women v Zürich Women
+Arsenal beat Zurich to keep up perfect Euro start

 Goal!

 Goal!
-Arsenal Women 1, Zürich Women 0.
-Jordan Nobbs (Arsenal Women) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Stephanie-Elise Catley with a cross.
+Arsenal Women 3, Zürich Women 1.
+Lina Hurtig (Arsenal Women) right footed shot from very close range to the bottom left corner.

-Vanessa Bernauer (Zürich Women) is shown the yellow card for a bad foul.

 Post update

-Offside, Arsenal Women.
-Vivianne Miedema tries a through ball, but Beth Mead is caught offside.

 Attempt saved.
-Kim Dubs (Zürich Women) header from the centre of the box is saved in the centre of the goal.
-Assisted by Viktoria Pinther with a cross.
+Stina Blackstenius (Arsenal Women) right footed shot from the right side of the box is saved in the bottom left corner.
+Assisted by Jordan Nobbs.

-Attempt missed.
-Lina Hurtig (Arsenal Women) left footed shot from outside the box is just a bit too high.
-Assisted by Mana Iwabuchi.

-Vivianne Miedema (Arsenal Women) wins a free kick in the attacking half.